lgrahl/saltyrtc-meta/Task-WebSocket.md

 # SaltyRTC WebSocket Task

-This task sets up an end-to-end encrypted WebSocket connection that is relayed by the signaling server.
+This task uses the end-to-end encrypted WebSocket connection set up by the signalling channel to send user defined messages.
 Note that there is no handover to a separate signaling channel.

 # Conventions